mobilcom-debitel/edge-cli/README.md

 ## Tests

-To run the tests you need a real (dev) config set up using `edge account create ...`.
+To run the tests you need a real (dev) account set up using `edge account create ...`.
 You have to export `EDGE_CLI_TEST` when running the tests:

 ```